djetzen/flask_workshop/exercises/first/first.md

 Lets create some webservices, to have them available on running the app again.

 The first webservice should be available with the URL `/hello` and is of type GET.
 It should deliver back a Response object (from flask package) with the status `status.HTTP_200_OK` and the message `Hello Flask!`.
+A response object is created using `Response('your message', status.HTTP_200_OK)`.
+Have a look at the QuickStart page how to set the Path.

 The second webservice is of type POST and available with the URL `/hello/post`.
 It should return a Response object with the message `b"The data sent is: "+request.data` and also status 200.
+How to create POST calls, you can have a look here: https://flask.palletsprojects.com/en/1.1.x/quickstart/#http-methods

 Run the application with `python3 -m exercises.first.first`